SwedbankPay/developer.swedbankpay.com/checkout-v3/migration-guide.md

 for a consumer may lead to the display of another customer's details or trigger the creation of a new profile, activating `guestMode`.

-For more detailed information, you can refer to our documentation at https://developer.swedbankpay.com/checkout-v3/features/optional/payer-aware-payment-menu.
+For more detailed information, see the [payer aware payment menu section][papm].

-## Post Purchase Changes
+## Post-Purchase Changes

 `Captures`, `Reversals`, and `Cancellations` will now be returned with the intended response template provided by us.
 The information structure remains